FTSE weakens on ECB comments, EU summit nerves

-LONDON The FTSE sank to their lowest close in more than a week on Thursday, having endured another choppy session, as investors jostle for position ahead of a crucial European Union summit outcome on Friday.
+LONDON Britain's top shares sank to their lowest close in more than a week on Thursday, having endured another choppy session, as investors jostle for position ahead of a crucial European Union summit outcome on Friday.

 Sentiment was hurt when European Central Bank President Mario Draghi cooled market expectations about the prospect of an acceleration in ECB bond purchasing, although the bank did cut interest rates by 25 basis points to 1 percent.